-- Y Part A (Hospital Insurance).
+- Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
 (If you were a Federal employee at any time both before and during January 1983, you will receive credit for your Federal employment before January 1983.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
-Contact 1-800-MEDICARE (1-800-633-4227), (TTY 1-877-486-2048) for more information. - Ÿ Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Ÿ Part C (Medicare Advantage).
+Contact 1-800-MEDICARE (1-800-633-4227), (TTY: 1-877-486-2048) for more information. - Part B (Medical Insurance).
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
 You can enroll in a Medicare Advantage plan to get your Medicare benefits.
 We do not offer a Medicare Advantage plan.
-Please review the information on coordinating benefits with Medicare Advantage plans, page 92. - Y Part D (Medicare prescription drug coverage).
+Please review the information on coordinating benefits with Medicare Advantage plans, page 93. - Part D (Medicare prescription drug coverage).
 There is a monthly premium for Part D coverage.
 If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
 For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
-Information regarding this program is available through the Social Security Administration (SSA).
-For more information about this extra help, visit SSA online at www.socialsecurity.gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
+For more information about this extra help, visit the Social Security Administration (SSA) online at www.socialsecurity.gov, or call them at 1-800-772-1213 (TTY: 1-800-325-0778).
 Before enrolling in Medicare Part D, please review the important disclosure notice from us about our prescription drug coverage and Medicare.
 This notice is on the first inside page of this brochure.
 The notice will give you guidance on enrolling in Medicare Part D.